-First was a new longer bed and then a diy CNC conversion with the control box being relocated, and in December 2009 we purchased a belt drive kit to make it quieter to use.
-This was followed by a RPM monitor a couple of weeks ago using a optical sensor.
+First was a new longer bed and then a DIY CNC conversion with the control box being relocated, and in December 2009 we purchased a belt drive kit to make it quieter to use.
+This was followed by an RPM monitor a couple of weeks ago using an optical sensor.

 The one thing the mill has always needed was to be made more precise for CNC milling and the original lead screws had too much play in the threads to enable us to work with small tolerances.
-We had planned to get ballscrews and ballnuts when we first did the CNC upgrade but they are very expensive to buy and had difficultly obtaining the sizes we needed.
+We had planned to get ballscrews and ball nuts when we first did the CNC upgrade but they are very expensive to buy and had difficulty obtaining the sizes we needed.

-We replaced the old steel nut mounts with new aluminium versions which where tapped to 15mm for the ball nuts.
+We replaced the old steel nut mounts with new aluminium versions which were tapped to 15mm for the ball nuts.

-The ends of the ballscrews was turned down to 6mm diameter using the lathe to fit new brass ends to fit against the thrust bearings.
+The ends of the ballscrews were turned down to 6mm diameter using the lathe to fit new brass ends to fit against the thrust bearings.

-Once the ballnut mounting block was checked, we partially assembled the X axis to measure the length of the ballscrew with the thrust bearings and motor coupling fitted.
-The other end of the ballscrew was then trimmed and turned to 4mm diameter and a small bearing fitted to steady the shaft at the far end.
+Once the ball nut mounting block was checked, we partially assembled the X-axis to measure the length of the ballscrew with the thrust bearings and motor coupling fitted.
+The other end of the ballscrew was then trimmed and turned to a 4mm diameter and a small bearing was fitted to steady the shaft at the far end.